The Yukon 1000 is an annual paddle race. Thousands of teams apply to enter and a maximum of 30 teams (60 racers) will race each year.

 We are looking for: bush craft, medical, paddle class experience and a positive attitude go a long way.
 Experience does not need to be courses and formal qualifications, but bush time and a passion for the outdoors is often obvious in successful application.

-Applications will open in early August for the following year’s race.
+Applications will open August 10th for the 2026 race.
 We maintain a wait-list of teams and seek to confirm final race teams as soon as possible given the significant levels of training and preparation required.
 Successful applicants must supply all required information within required timelines, pay their racer fees, accept the terms and conditions and to digitally sign a waiver

 Teams will receive recommendations on how to prepare – this is an online session for approximately 1 hour.
 Those that are successful will have the necessary skills and knowledge to prepare for such an expeditionary race.
 A mandatory kit list must be adhered to by all teams – no kit, no race.

-The 2021 race fee is $2,295 CAD per person and is non-refundable.
-This must be paid in full in order to confirm your place on the race.
+The 2026 race fee is $4,350 CAD per person, which includes a $500 CAD per person non-refundable registration fee.
+The registration fee must be paid in full in order to confirm your place on the race.

 What’s included: